tzarrsf/cms-tools-nonenhanced/README.md

 ```
 --createCmsImageTemplate [directory path]
 ```
- - Creates an Excel template where can populate the product SKUs associated with an  image.
-Note: The input contains the Sort Order column.
+ - Creates an Excel template where can populate the product SKUs associated with an  image. **Note**: The input contains the Sort Order column.
 Zero represents a list image.
 One through eight represent product detail images.
  - Also, it creates _media directory and copies all the files there.

 ```
 --createCmsImageJsonInput